Rookout/docs/docs/agent-setup.md

 ### Linux Daemon Configuration

-- The enviorments variables for the Linux daemon are accessible by editing the `/etc/default/rookout-agent` file.
+- The environment variables for the Linux daemon are accessible by editing the `/etc/default/rookout-agent` file.

 - By default, the ETL Agent listens only on localhost when running in daemon mode.
 This can easily be changed by adding the following line to the configuration file:
 ```bash
 export ROOKOUT_LISTEN_ALL=TRUE
 ```

+You can also do this when installing the ETL agent:

+`setup.sh --token=[Your Rookout Token] --listen-all`

 ### Linux Daemon OS Support